AdaRoseCannon/adarosecannon.github.io/_posts/2019-05-13--web-workers-in-the-real-world.md

 category: Blog
 author: Ada Rose Cannon
 star: 1
+preview: /images/medium/illustration-of-how-processing-power-is-split-up-o.png
+inline_hero: true
 ---

-# Web Workers in the Real World

 Comlink simplifies using web workers and makes them safer to use but beware these hidden costs.

-I wrote this article whilst building [a demo website](https://mind-map.glitch.me/1pqetyp3nx7/) which uses both expensive physics and an expensive SVG filter.
+I wrote this article whilst building [a demo website](https://mind-map.adarose.dev/1pqetyp3nx7/) which uses both expensive physics and an expensive SVG filter.
 It was important that it felt really tactile on mobile devices, so it had to run very smoothly.

 Running both the physics and the SVG filter in the same thread was too expensive so I moved the physics into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to take advantage of the available resources.